Qleoz12/qleoz12.github.io/_posts/2022-04-26-patterns-strategy.md

 }
 ```
-finally I add this picture for resume the idea of strategy pattern to conclude the topic
+finally I add this picture to resume the idea of strategy pattern to conclude the topic
 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/pattern-strategy_z5.png)